On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

-{\bf Spatio-temporal factor model.} Note that the collection of latent multivariate time series $f_n(t)$, for $n \in [N], ~t \in [T]$ can be collectively viewed as a $N \times T$ matrix (in comparison, the stacked Page matrix used in mSSA is of dimension $L \times (N \mult T/L)$, where $L$ is a hyper-parameter).
-To capture the spatial structure, i.e. the relationship across rows, we model this matrix to be low-rank -- there exists a low-dimensional latent factor (or feature) associated with each of $N$ time series; analogously, there exists a low-dimensional latent factor associated with each of the $T$ time steps.
-To capture the temporal structure, we further assume that each component of the latent temporal factor has a {\em (approximately) low-rank Hankel matrix}\footnote{See Definition \ref{def:hankel} for the Hankel matrix induced by a time series.} representation, i.e., the Hankel (and Page) matrix induced by each component of the latent temporal factor is (approximately) low-rank.
-For $N=1$ (and hence rank $=1$), this subsumes the model considered to explain the success of SSA in \cite{SSA_Sigmetrics} as a special case.
-The model considered in \cite{TRMF} is similar in spirit to our spatio-temporal model, but they impose a specific linear structure for the temporal factors that is explicitly {\em known a priori} (as opposed to just requiring the existence of a latent representation as we do); the particular structure assumed affects the algorithm implementation in \cite{TRMF}.
-As stated earlier, the traditional modeling approach in time series analysis posits that a time series is a mixture of a trend (low-order polynomial), a seasonal (finite sum of harmonics), and a stationary (linear time-invariant function) component.
-We show that each of these components (low-order polynomial, harmonics, and linear time invariant function) indeed has a low-rank Hankel (or Page) matrix representation.
-Further, we establish that the set of time series that have a (approximately) low-rank Hankel representation is closed under component-wise addition and multiplication.
-Such a model {\em calculus} helps characterize the representational strength of the spatio-temporal factor model we introduce.
-It provides a natural generalization of the factor model considered in the panel data literature within econometrics by incorporating the temporal structure within the data; explicitly modeling the temporal structure is traditionally missing from this literature (see \cite{wooldbridge_econometrics} for a textbook reference).
+{ {\bf Spatio-temporal factor model \& Hankel calculus.} } Note that the collection of latent multivariate time series $f_n(t)$, for $n \in [N], ~t \in [T]$ can be collectively viewed as a $N \times T$ matrix.
+To capture the spatial structure, i.e. the relationship across rows, we model this matrix to be low-rank---there exists a low-dimensional latent factor (or feature) associated with each of $N$ time series; analogously, there exists a low-dimensional latent factor associated with each of the $T$ time steps.
+To capture the temporal structure, we further assume that each component of the latent temporal factor has an {\em approximately low-rank Hankel matrix} representation (see Definition \ref{def:hankel} for the Hankel matrix induced by a time series), i.e., the Hankel---and therefore Page---matrix induced by each component of the latent temporal factor is approximately low-rank.
+This additional structure imposed on the temporal factors is what motivates using the stacked Page matrix representation in mSSA, which is of dimension $L \times (N \mult T/L)$, where $L$ is a hyper-parameter.
+We note that for $N=1$ this subsumes the model considered to explain the success of SSA in \cite{SSA_Sigmetrics} as a special case.